Featured case

 Even so, the client was delighted by the result and was able to use it in their own promotional material and media outreach.

 A short video giving an overview of the creative process.
-Explore further insights in the Process section below.

 Process

-1. Thumbnails
+• 1.
+Thumbnails

 I drew five small, quick sketches to test out different compositions.